f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 **tmstat-merged** - Stats rollup

-**upgrade-service** - Software upgrade service "Independent container for upgrading Velos software after checking the new schema is compatible with the old one.
+**upgrade-service** - Software upgrade service "Independent container for upgrading VELOS software after checking the new schema is compatible with the old one.

-**user-manager** - Events related to f5OS user management
+**user-manager** - Events related to F5OS user management

 .. code-block:: bash